Installation Guide 🛠️

 🎨 Editor Configuration

-If you are using VS Code, add the following configuration to your .vscode/settings.json
+If you are using VS Code, add the following configuration to your .vscode/settings.json file to ensure compatibility with YAML and other tools:

 {